Willtech/Resonanace-Monolith/README.md

 - 💡 Capacitive touch or motion-activated lighting
 - 🔋 Split battery charging and UPS fallback system

-## 🤝 Contributions & Ideas

-This repository welcomes pull requests and expansions—whether it's smarter LED effects, enclosure improvements, or even poetic UI overlays.
-Open issues for ideas, hardware compatibility, or media!

 ---

-## 📜 License

-MIT License – use it, remix it, remix it again.
-Let’s make functional sculpture future-forward.

----

-## 🙌 Creator

-Designed by **Professor Damian A. James Williamson Grad.**
-In collaboration with [Microsoft Copilot](https://copilot.microsoft.com/), your silicon assistant ✨

 ## 🪪 Authors and Credits